Hand-held power tools

-- Equipment is not tested and tagged or tags are out of date
+- Equipment is not inspected prior to use or electrical testing and tagging is out of date

 - Safety equipment has been removed.
-For example grab handles on portable grinders
+For example, grab handles and guarding on portable grinders or drills

-- Incorrect blades being used, for example timber blades when cutting metals and plastics
+- Incorrect cutting blades being used, for example timber blades when cutting metals and plastics

 Using your tools

-Your induction training provides information on hand held tools and what is expected if you are required to use hand held electrical tools.
+Your induction training provides information on handheld tools and what is expected if you are required to use handheld electrically powered tools.

-If you have been advised by your Recruitment Consultant to provide your own power tools you must only use equipment that is fit for purpose has a current electrical tag and fitted with the requisite safety equipment.
+If you have been advised by your Hays Consultant to provide your own power tools you must only use equipment that is safe, fit for purpose, has a current electrical tag and has been fitted with the requisite safety equipment.

 If equipment is not tagged or safety equipment is removed or disengaged, or it is being inappropriately used you could be issued with a breach notice by a visiting H&S Inspector to action any shortfall within a prescribed timeframe.

 Using a client’s tools

 Guards - Guards need to be fitted to prevent exposure to moving blades.
 Inappropriate use of tools may result in disciplinary action being taken against you either by the client or Hays.

 Handles - Grab handles need to be fitted to handheld grinders and other high-risk power tools.
-The absence of grab handles creates instability, loss of control when cutting and risk of injury.
+The absence of grab handles creates instability, loss of control when cutting or general use and increased risk of injury.

-Blades - Blades need to be suitable for the material being cut.
+Blades - Cutting blades need to be suitable for the material being cut.
 Ensure the speed rating for the blade is higher than the rating of the tool being used.

-Tested and tagged - Safe Work Australia guidelines provide hand held power tools must be tested and tagged at least every 3 months.
+Testing and tagging - Safe Work Australia guidelines provide handheld power tools must be tested and tagged at least every 3 months.
 This may be less with some clients.
-If you do not know the testing obligations on site, find out and ensure you comply.
+If you do not know the testing obligations on site, find out and ensure that you comply.

 Fit for purpose - Are you using the correct tool for the job and is there any margin for error when cutting?

-As part of our workplace site inspections where relevant Hays also undertakes, inspections of handheld power tools provided by temps in the coming months.
-If equipment is not tested, fitted with safety guards and grab handles or has the incorrect type of blade or is being inappropriately used you will be issued with a notice and corrective actions identified in the notice will need to be taken before you are allowed to continue work.
+As part of our workplace site inspections where relevant Hays also undertakes, inspections of handheld power tools provided used by our temporary contractors.
+If equipment is not tested, fitted with safety guards and grab handles, has the incorrect type of blade or is being inappropriately used you will be issued with a warning and corrective actions to remedy the issue will need to be taken before you can continue work.